acharabin/Conversion-Modelling-Project/README.md

-Modelling conversion based on user attributes using example case data to derive insights to optimize the funnel.
+Modelling funnel conversion to derive business insights using user attributes from example case data.